kinnay/NintendoClientsWiki/DAuth-Server.md

 </html>
 ```

-Nowadays, the server terminates the connection during the TLS handshake instead.
+Nowadays, the server terminates the connection immediately after the TLS handshake instead.

 Before anything else, one must obtain a challenge: